Chris Harper (wide receiver, born 1989): San Francisco 49ers

 The 49ers signed him off of the Seahawks practice roster on September 2, 2013.
 The 49ers later waived Harper on October 17, 2013.

 Green Bay Packers

 The Green Bay Packers claimed WR Chris Harper off waivers from the San Francisco 49ers on October 18, 2013.
 He made his NFL regular season debut, playing special teams coverage.
 He was released on August 24, 2014.

 New York Giants

 On October 14, 2014, Harper signed with the New York Giants and was placed on the practice squad.
 On December 29, 2014, he signed a reserve/future contract to remain on the Giants.
 On August 7, 2015, Harper was waived/injured by the Giants.
 On the following day, he cleared waivers and was reverted to the Giants' injured reserve list.
 On September 28, 2015, he was released by the Giants with an injury settlement.

 Music career

 In October 2017, Harper made his music debut by releasing his first single titled "Just for Me".

+Coaching career

+Harper signed with Athletes Untapped as a private football coach on August 15, 2024.